cdl-geneseo/geneseo-dictionary/N/No-me-gusta.md

 # No me gusta

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : No me gusta

 Created by  Unknown User (baj2) on Nov 20, 2012

 (V.) Spanish for &quot;I do not like.&quot; To imply dislike.